BitoLabs/ujson/README.md

 If we use the `parse()` method, the input buffer can be freed by the application immediately after the call.
-If we use `parse_in_place()`, we must keep the input buffer allocated as until we are done fetching JSON values.
+If we use `parse_in_place()`, we must keep the input buffer allocated until we are done fetching JSON values.

 ~~~~~~~~cpp
 void main()